vent555/homework/1-task/README.md

 ```sh
 	./task.sh [argument]
 ```

-## DESCRIPTION
-	argument - process's name or ID, if no argument specified script will run for "firefox" process's name.
+* argument - process's name or ID, if no argument specified script will run for "firefox" process's name.

 ## WORKFLOW
 * On first stage script will read and check argument.
 Script will try to recognize either entered PID or name.
 If no argument specified, then $_pid variable will assigned "firefox" value.